rveres/personal_website/src/pages/projects/2019-06-05---Brand-New-Website/index.md

   - "javascript"
   - "html5"
   - "sass"
-description: "My brand new website.
+description: "My brand new website, written in Gatsby and React.
 As a complete overhaul, this website offers much more info about what I'm up to, as well as the projects I'm involved in.
 Additionally, there's now space for posts about my thoughts on various subjects in addition to updates on my projects."
 ---

 No content.